awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 ### To view information about the changes for a commit specifier<a name="how-to-view-commit-details-cli-differences"></a>

 1. Run the aws codecommit get\-differences command, specifying:
-   + The name of the AWS CodeCommit repository \(with the `--repository-name` option\)\.
+   + The name of the CodeCommit repository \(with the `--repository-name` option\)\.
    + The commit specifiers you want to get information about\.
 Only `--after-commit-specifier` is required\.
 If you do not specify `--before-commit-specifier`, all files current as of the `--after-commit-specifier` are shown\.

-   For example, to view information about the differences between commits with the IDs `317f8570EXAMPLE` and `4c925148EXAMPLE` in an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to view information about the differences between commits with the IDs `317f8570EXAMPLE` and `4c925148EXAMPLE` in a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit get-differences  --repository-name MyDemoRepo  --before-commit-specifier 317f8570EXAMPLE --after-commit-specifier 4c925148EXAMPLE